zadarastorage/zadara-examples/k8s/eksd/README.md

 * CCM - using the AWS Cloud Provider, providing you the below abilities:
     * Instances lifecycle updates (Kubernetes will be aware of new/removed Kubernetes nodes)
-    * Instances information labeling (Kubernetes will show Instance information as node labels)
+    * Instances information labeling (Kubernetes will show EC2 Instance information as node labels)
-    * LoadBalancer abilities (NLB only, for ALB you'll need to deploy the AWS Load Balancer Controller)
+    * LoadBalancer [abilities](https://github.com/kubernetes/cloud-provider-aws/blob/master/docs/service_controller.md) (NLB only, for ALB you'll need to deploy the AWS Load Balancer Controller)
         * Add the below annotation for all LoadBalancer specifications: \
           `service.beta.kubernetes.io/aws-load-balancer-type: nlb`
         * Add the below annotation for all public-facing NLBs (the default is internal-facing): \